Special Education Administration (Graduate Certificate)

 Why get a graduate certificate in special education administration?

-The graduate certificate program in special education administration is designed to provide the knowledge and expertise needed to lead your school, district and state in the education of students with disabilities in K-12 school settings.
+The graduate certificate program in special education administration is designed to provide the knowledge and expertise needed to lead your school, district and state in the education of students with disabilities in k-12 school settings.
 As a graduate of the program, you'll be eligible for New Hampshire special education administrator certification.
-The program promotes high quality education and leadership through professional learning, strong partnerships and the pursuit of solutions to complex challenges situated within an increasingly diverse educational community in New Hampshire.
+The program promotes high quality education and leadership through professional learning, strong partnerships, and the pursuit of solutions to complex challenges situated within increasingly diverse and dynamic educational communities in New Hampshire.

 Why get your graduate certificate in special education at UNH?

-Designed to meet the needs of working educators, this post-master’s graduate certificate program is both flexible and convenient, allowing you to earn your degree at a pace that best fits your schedule.
-Many courses are offered online or at convenient times at our Durham or Manchester campuses.
-You can start the program in the fall, spring or summer semesters.
-The program is designed for students who currently hold a master’s degree in special education, educational administration or a closely related field.
-Educator licensure in special education and a minimum of five years of teaching experience is required special education administration license.
+Designed to meet the needs of working educators, this post-master’s graduate certificate program is both flexible and accessible.
+Many courses are offered online or in a hybrid format at our Durham campus.
+You can start the program in the fall, spring, or summer semesters.
+Continuous enrollment (consecutive fall and spring semesters) is required until completion of the program.
+The program is designed for special educators who currently hold a master’s degree in special education, educational administration, or a closely related educational field.
+Current educator licensure in special education and a minimum of five years of full-time teaching experience under this license is required prior to admission.

 Potential careers